alvamind/method-types-ts-generator-alvamind/documentation-for-AI.md

 22. **Q: Unresolvable Types Fallback:** What should the tool output when type resolution fails?
     *   **A:** Use `any` with a warning that includes the file path where resolution failed.
 23. **Q: Testing:** What constitutes sufficient test coverage?
      *   **A:** Cover all edge cases and combinations of parameters, return types, inheritance, generics, optionals, mapped types, etc. Verify generated `.d.ts` content.
 24.  **Q: Contextual Types & "Easiest Way":** How are contextual types handled, and what is meant by "easiest way"?
     *   **A:** Copy contextual type information without resolving.
 "Easiest Way" means prioritize import statements from source file when resolving types, and skip AST resolution when not necessary.

-These additional 10 Q&A entries provide much more clarity on how the type generator should handle different TypeScript constructs.
-This should be the final and most comprehensive Q&A.